top of page

 select * from table(dbms_xplan.display);

-Notice there's no function call in the plan - the macro has been executed inline.
+Notice there's no function call in the plan - the macro executed inline

 Let's Try Something More Interesting

 What if we want to track sales trends?
-We can create a macro that seasonal adjustments directly:
+Create a macro that calculates the seasonal adjustments directly:

 create or replace function seasonal_sales(